 - 1. Students must achieve a 50% average between the midterm multiple choice exam and the final multiple choice exam in order to achieve credit for the course. - 2.
 The skill testing demonstration is worth 20% of your final grade.
 Your demonstration of specific techniques will be graded satisfactory/unsatisfactory according to criteria on a checklist.

-If you meet all criteria you will receive a satisfactory and be granted 20%.
+The skill testing will be broken down into two parts.
+Part 1 will be 5% of your overall mark.
+If you meet all the criteria, you will receive 5%.
+There will be no opportunity to retake Part 1.
+Part 2 of the skill testing will be 15% of your overall mark.
+If you meet all criteria you will receive a satisfactory and be granted 15%.
 One opportunity to retake this test will be offered.
-If the second demonstration is satisfactory, the student will be awarded 10%.
+If the second demonstration is satisfactory, the student will be awarded 7%.
 If neither the first nor the second demonstration is satisfactory, the student will receive 0%.
 For all techniques demonstration tests, you will be asked to perform the technique as well as answer questions about the particular technique being demonstrated.
+Therefore, Part 1 for 5% and Part 2 for 15% are worth a total of 20% of your final grade.